Jesterhearts/hop-hash/README.md

 `HashTable` structure.

 ## When to Use `hop-hash`

-`hop-hash` is a good choice when you need a high-performance hash table with predictable lookup times, especially for large datasets.
-It is particularly well-suited for scenarios where:
-- You want to minimize memory overhead while maintaining performance (note that there is a minimum size of 272 entries).
-- You want constant-time worst-case lookups (which can be further bounded by using 8-way neighborhoods).
-- You have a some churn in your dataset (i.e., insertions and deletions), and you have larger tables (>16-32k elements). `hop-hash` performs well with mixed workloads, but `hashbrown` is generally better for read-only or small workloads.
+`hop-hash` is designed for scenarios where you need predictable performance characteristics with mixed workloads.
+Consider using `hop-hash` when:

+- **You have mixed operations.** The hopscotch algorithm works best on workloads that combine insertions, lookups, and deletions.
+For read-only workloads, `hashbrown` will perform much better.

+- **You need predictable lookup latency.** Lookups are bounded to probing at most 8 buckets (16 with the `sixteen-way` feature), compared to unbounded probe sequences in some hash table designs.
+This provides more consistent performance characteristics, though `hashbrown` offers superior lookup performance in practice.

+- **Memory efficiency matters for your entry size.** For tables with entries of approximately 20 bytes or larger, a higher load factor (configurable 92% or 97% vs `hashbrown`'s 87.5%) can offset the additional per-entry metadata overhead (2 bytes vs 1 byte), resulting in comparable or better memory density.
+Note that this penalizes performance for small tables heavily and there is a minimum table capacity of 144 entries (272 with `sixteen-way`), so this advantage only applies to sufficiently large tables.

+### Important Limitations

+- **Very small tables:** The minimum capacity requirement and additional overhead means `hop-hash` is not suitable for very small hash tables where memory efficiency is critical.

+- **Read-heavy workloads:** For workloads dominated by lookups with few modifications, `hashbrown`'s optimizations provide better performance.

+- **Pathological hash functions:** While `hop-hash` is more resilient to poor hash functions than many designs, bad hash functions can still degrade performance.
+In the case of adversarial inputs, it is possible to force the table into a resize loop that results in an OOM crash.
+A good hash function will protect against this, just like it will protect any hash table from DOS attacks.

 ## Features

-- **High Performance**: Optimized for fast lookups, insertions, and removals with a default target load factor of 92%.
-- **Constant-Time Lookups**: Hopscotch hashing guarantees entries are within a small, fixed-size neighborhood of their ideal location, ensuring short and predictable probe distances.
+- **Worst-Case Constant-Time Lookups**: Hopscotch hashing guarantees entries are within a small, fixed-size neighborhood of their ideal location, ensuring short and predictable probe distances.
-- **SIMD Acceleration**: Leverages SSE2 instructions for parallel scanning of 16-entry buckets, significantly accelerating lookups.
-- **Efficient Memory Layout**: A compact, contiguous memory structure with a low overhead of 2 bytes per entry for metadata.
-- **Robust Overflow Handling**: Includes an overflow mechanism to gracefully handle pathological hash inputs without uncontrolled memory growth, at the cost of degraded performance in such scenarios.
 - **Few Dependencies**: Pure Rust implementation with two dependencies - `cfg-if`, and `foldhash` (optional).

 ## Basic Usage
 ```rust